 2. Get Oriented

 When opened, the app opens to your last-viewed resource in the central tabs view.
 If you have multiple resources open, swipe to switch between them.

 Did you know?
 You can change the default font size, spacing, theme (i.e., light or dark mode) of the app from the panel menu settings.
 Learn more.

-A navigation bar at the bottom of the screen provides quick access to the major sections of the app.
-If you can’t see these options, tap the center of the screen to bring up the navigation bar.
+A navigation bar at the bottom of the screen provides quick access to the major sections of the app (Logos mobile for phone shows a limited set of options).
+If you can’t see these options, tap the top bar of the screen to bring up the navigation bar.
 Tap any icon to view the respective area.

 - Home () gives you quick access to your reading plans, quickstart layouts, lectionaries, prayer lists, and more.
 It also displays featured Faithlife content, and links to popular resources and media.
 To close the Home Page, tap Done on the upper right of your screen.
 Learn more about the mobile Home Page.

-- The Navigation menu () expands a menu with access to all of the areas and features available within the Logos app.
+- The More Items Menu () expands a menu with access to all of the areas and features available within the Logos app.
 It’s a great place to go if you can’t remember where to find a specific feature.

 Did you know?
 You can set a preferred Bible as the default Bible for any opened passage, guide, or tool.
 Learn more.